The hottest stock of the year: Invisalign

 Related: The worst stock of the year is Under Armour

-Align has ramped up advertising spending 60% this year as part of its effort to highlight the product's atheistic and lifestyle advantages over braces to teens and their parents.
+Align has ramped up advertising spending 60% this year as part of its effort to highlight the product's aesthetic and lifestyle advantages over braces to teens and their parents.

 "You can pull them out to eat the food that you want or play a sport or play a musical instrument," CEO Joe Hogan told CNNMoney in an interview.
 "You can live the life that you want to live."